REBUILDING on MISSISSIPPI AVE.

 On another occasion, I saw that the police were examining a red sports car in front of Leonard’s Deli.
 I later ask Leonard about it.
 He laughed as he explained that the driver of the sports car had been at an all-night party.
 The woman who owned the car had told him to drive her car to the deli for pastry and coffee.
 Then, noticing that her car was gone, she called the police to report that it had been stolen.

-A small group of neighbors became “night walkers” in an attempt to stop the street corner commerce.
+A small group of neighbors became “night walkers” in an attempt to stop this street corner commerce.
 They would do this by hanging around and chatting with the dealers and ladies.
 No one in the passing cars would stop to buy what they were selling with a bunch of honkies hanging around.
 Eventually the whores and dealers moved on to find corners in other neighborhoods.
 There were no violent reprisals for this friendly approach to “street crime”.

 Leonard taught me how racism is linked to differences in perception.
-On one occasion I placed several wooden braces under the fruit-laden branches of my apple tree.
+On one occasion, I placed several wooden braces under the fruit-laden branches of my apple tree.
 Seeing these, Leonard asked why I had put up symbols of lynching in my yard.
-At another time I had purchased a “Zoo Doo” bear to place under my rose bush in front of the house.
+At another time, I had purchased a “Zoo Doo” bear to place under my rose bush in front of the house.
 It was a way to support the zoo while fertilizing my rose.
 Seeing this, Leonard was put off, referring to it as “The nigger baby you put up in your front yard”.
 He acquiesced when I explained what it was, but he still didn’t like it.
 It disappeared a few days later.

-He could not bear to discard food, and so items like potato salad, occasionally sat in his display case until it was visibly out of date.
-Eventually the deli began to lose money.
+Leonard could not bear to discard food, and so items like potato salad occasionally sat in his display case until they were visibly out of date.
+Eventually, the deli began to lose money.
 Leonard was too generous.
-His friends would drop by in the afternoon for a beer “on the tab”.
-In the end, Leonard made out well by selling his business to Brian Steelman who wanted to open a taco shop.
+His friends would drop by in the afternoon for a beer “on the tab” and never pay for it.
+In the end, Leonard made out well by selling his business to Brian Steelman, who wanted to open a taco shop in his space.
 Steelman was generous with Leonard when purchasing his business.
-The taco shop became the popular gourmet taco purveyor known as Porque No!
-Five years later I sold my property to Brian.
-Twenty years later Mississippi Avenue has become a great success as an upscale mixed commercial-residential district.
+The taco shop became the popular gourmet taco purveyor known as “Porque No!”
+Five years later, I sold my property to Brian.
+Twenty years after that, Mississippi Avenue has become a great success as an upscale mixed commercial-residential district.

 Copyright 6/21/2021, by Theodore “Tod” Lundy, Architect